As'ad Al Hamad

 The unit works on:

-· The unit has one room for major procedures & two rooms for some minor procedures.
+The unit has one room for major procedures, one room for some minor procedures, and one room for preparing the patients for surgery.

-· Two surgical nurses are assisting the derm-surgeons, Staff nurse Praba Haris and Staff nurse Joby Thomas
+The Staff nurse helping the dermatology surgeons are: Praba Haris and Staff nurse Joby Thomas

 Working days schedule